ios-public-workshops/NewsFetcherWorkshops/Workshop4/Workshop4-Delightful.md

 1. We're going to add the Pod `Kingfisher` to our app using CocoaPods.

 1. First we need to install the CocoaPods tool as a [ruby gem](https://guides.rubygems.org/what-is-a-gem/).
 Type the command `sudo gem install cocoapods` in the Terminal app.
-The Terminal will ask for your password, then start downloading and installing lot of files.
+The Terminal will ask for a user password, then start downloading and installing lot of files.
 This should look similar to: (it's OK if the version numbers or specific gems installed are different)

     ```
     Last login: Sat Sep 21 14:26:47 on ttys001